Norway's sustained support of the F-35 program is a testament of its importance to the Norwegian Armed Forces.

 Norway joined the F-35 program as a partner in the System Development and Demonstration phase.
 In November 2008, the Norwegian government selected the F-35 as the replacement for the F-16 fleet.
 And in September 2015, the first F-35A was unveiled before Norwegian and U.S. government officials and Lockheed Martin leadership at a formal ceremony at the Lockheed Martin production facility in Fort Worth, Texas.
 See the highlights from that ceremony.

 The first two jets for Norway delivered to Luke Air Force Base, Arizona, in late 2015, where they are being used for pilot training.
 The first Norwegian F-35 pilots began training at Luke AFB in September 2015.
-The first of Norway's F-35s will arrive in Norway in late 2017 for permanent basing at Ørland Air Base.
+The first Norwegian F-35s arrived in-country for permanent basing at Ørland Air Base in November 2017.

 Norwegian F-35s will be the first to contain structural provisions for drag chute capability, currently under development by Lockheed Martin and funded by Norway.
 This missionized pod will be installed on the rear, upper surface of the aircraft, and will deploy to stop Royal Norwegian Air Force F-35s on short, icy runways.